Oakham School: History

-All classes were still taught in the one room - the original old school, which still exists next to the parish church.
-The school did see some development.
-Science and modern languages had recently been added to the curriculum.
-The subjects examined for a scholarship within the school were English history (1066-1603), geography of the British Isles, English grammar, arithmetic, English composition and dictation.
+All classes were still taught in the one room: that of the original old school, which still exists next to the parish church.
+Science and modern languages were added to the curriculum.
+The subjects examined for a scholarship within the school were English history (1066–1603), geography of the British Isles, English grammar, arithmetic, English composition and dictation.
 A more successful headmaster, E. V. Hodge, headmaster from 1879 to 1902, saw numbers increase, to 125 in 1896, with slightly more boarders than day boys.
-Then followed onto the scene three successful headmasters - Walter Lee Sargant (1902–29) under whom numbers rose to over 200 with consequent new buildings, Francis Cecil Doherty (1929–34), who went on to be headmaster of Lancing), and Grosvenor Talbot Griffith (1935–57) who took the numbers to over three hundred - before the advent of John Buchanan.
+Then followed onto the scene three successful headmasters: Walter Lee Sargant (1902–29) under whom numbers rose to over 200 with consequent new buildings, Francis Cecil Doherty (1929–34), who went on to be headmaster of Lancing College, and Grosvenor Talbot Griffith (1935–57) who took the numbers to over 300, before the advent of John Buchanan.

-The 125 of Hodge's time was a temporary peak - by 1905 numbers had fallen back to 66.
-Sargant's response to the obvious financial difficulties which accompanied this decline (there were just 80 boys in the school when he commenced his headmastership) was to apply in 1910 for direct grant status, and to become in effect the boys' grammar school for Rutland at the same time as continuing as a public school for the boarders.
-New facilities for science teaching were created, boarding accommodation was improved with new building and extensions, and then a new school house was built.
+However, the 125 of Hodge's leadership was not maintained, and by 1905 the enrolment had fallen back to 66.
+Sargant's response to the financial difficulties that were caused by this decline, namely to only 80 pupils when he commenced his headmastership, was to apply in 1910 for direct grant status, and to become in effect the boys' grammar school for Rutland at the same time as continuing as a public school for the boarders.
+New facilities for science teaching were created, boarding accommodation was improved with new building and extensions, and a new school house was built.
 Pupil numbers rose again, to 105 in 1910, and to 200 in 1923.

 The Memorial Chapel was dedicated on 29 October 1925; it was built as a memorial to the 68 old boys and masters who were killed in the First World War.
 The Memorial Library was opened in 1955 by Prince Henry, Duke of Gloucester as a memorial to the 82 old boys who were killed in the Second World War.